 On voice, chat, email and SMS, companies, are able to meet the demands of the consumers on their device of choice and provide an even more comprehensive customer experience than ever before.
 Through skills-based routing, speech recognition IVR, call/screen recording, business intelligence tools, CRM integration and LIVE reporting, companies have a 360-degree view of customer engagement and contact center performance at every level despite the entire interaction taking place between an agent and a customer in the comfort of their home.

-Direct Route for Microsoft Teams
+Cloud Voice for Microsoft Teams

 Future-proofing their unified communications technology, we’re witnessing businesses all over the world maximize their Outlook 365 investments to consolidate unified communications using free core PBX, while reducing overall communication costs – and this trend is here to stay.
 It will drive us forward not just over the next couple of years, but for years to come.